Postgraduate Certificate in Human Rights and Development Management

 a critical analysis of the nature of development and development management.

-The certificate is part of our development management programme, which also offers a Postgraduate Certificate in Development Management (C48) and a Postgraduate Certificate in Conflict and Development (C67), a Postgraduate Diploma in Development Management (D37) and MSc in Development Management (F11).
+The certificate is part of our development management programme, which also offers a Postgraduate Certificate in Development Management (C48) and a Postgraduate Certificate in Conflict and Development (C67), a Postgraduate Diploma in Development Management (D37) and a MSc in Development Management (F11).
 Besides being of value in its own right as a postgraduate qualification this 60-credit certificate also provides a foundation in development and development management for those who wish to continue to the diploma and MSc.

 You can find additional information about postgraduate development management studies on the Development Policy and Practice website.